KDFC

-KDFC (90.3 FM; "Classical California KDFC") is a non-commercial radio station in San Francisco, California, that broadcasts classical music 24 hours daily.
+KDFC (90.3 FM; "Classical California") is a non-commercial radio station in San Francisco, California, that broadcasts classical music 24 hours daily.
 It is owned by the University of Southern California.
 KDFC is the radio home of the San Francisco Symphony and the San Francisco Opera.
 The station's live stream is available on the Internet and through the station's mobile app.

 History

 KUSF

-From 1963 until 2011, KUSF was a student-run broadcast station owned by the University of San Francisco.
+From 1963 until 2011, KUSF was a student-run broadcast station owned by the University of San Francisco (USF).
 The station was located in the basement of Phelan Hall on the University of San Francisco campus, and was funded by the University of San Francisco, local and merchant underwriting, individual donations, and foundation grants.

-KUSF began in 1963 as a campus-only AM station managed by the Associated Students of the University of San Francisco (ASUSF).
-In 1973, USF was offered KCMA, the FM radio station of Simpson Bible College, a small local Bible college that wished to discontinue its radio operations; KCMA had signed on in 1964.
-USF accepted the offer and on April 25, 1977, KUSF became an FM station broadcasting on the 90.3 frequency; the call letters had been changed over shortly after the university became the licensee, on August 20, 1973.
+KUSF began in 1963 as a campus-only AM broadcasting station managed by the Associated Students of the University of San Francisco (ASUSF).
+In 1973, USF was offered KCMA, the FM broadcasting station of Simpson Bible College, a small local Bible college that wished to discontinue its radio operations; KCMA had signed on in 1964.
+USF accepted the offer and on April 25, 1977, KUSF became an FM station broadcasting on the 90.3 MHz frequency; the call letters had been changed over shortly after the university became the licensee, on August 20, 1973.
 The old AM station later became the student-managed KDNZ.

 Originally broadcasting six hours a day, KUSF began broadcasting 24 hours a day in 1981.
 In its early days KUSF was a conventional college station, broadcasting programs of interest to the university and greater San Francisco community.
 However, KUSF soon garnered attention by playing new underground music: it was one of the first radio stations to play punk rock.
 Many now-famous acts also first gained exposure on KUSF, most notably The B-52s and Metallica.